Season 1, Episode 10

 Gila Golub:

-… of that [inaudible 00:35:05]?
-So I get phone calls, people who aren’t ready to work with me because I do require that you get that your thoughts create reality.
+So I get phone calls, people who aren’t ready to work with me because I require that your thoughts create reality.
 And I’ll have somebody call in and say, “But my husband, he was cheating, and he went out with all these hookers, and he did this, and he did that.”
 And then I say as gently as I possibly can, “Can you tell me where you cheat on yourself?
 Can you tell me where you don’t honor yourself?
 Can you tell me where you say awful things to yourself?
 Can you tell me where you judge and criticize yourself?
 Because your partner is just a reflector.”
 And mostly they can find that, if they really want to work.
 Very often they’ll say, “Oh my God, all the time.

 “I’m always calling myself stupid, I’m always criticizing myself in my own mind.”
 And they find it, and then that’s brought to consciousness, and then they can choose again, they can choose to notice it, then they can choose to change their thought.